Daniel15/Website/README.md

  - Browsing monthly archives
  - Writing comments
    - Spam protection via Akismet
+   - Subscribing to comment replies (receive emails when new comments are made)
  - Writing new posts
    - Posting new posts to Facebook and Twitter